gmalim/NBA_analysis/README_MVP.md

 There are several caveats to the analysis:

-- The MVS absolute values predicted by the accepted models is not very accurate.
+- The MVS absolute values predicted by the accepted models are not very accurate.
 This is due to the small sample size of players with MVP votes and the highly non-linear relationships between MVS and other features in the analysis.
 Therefore the predicted MVS rank instead of the absolute value is used as a measure for MVP candidateship.